MEGA65/m65connect/README.md

 Hardware Requirements
 ---------------------
-In order to use M65Connect you need a MEGA65 Prototype, DevKit, final MEGA65 or equivalent hardware (Nexys board) with an attached JTAG (TE0790-03) device.
+In order to use M65Connect you need a MEGA65 Prototype, DevKit, final MEGA65 or equivalent hardware (Nexys board) with a LAN cable or an attached JTAG (TE0790-03) device.
-See further details in the inline manual.
+See further details here: https://mega65.atlassian.net/wiki/spaces/MEGA65/pages/48365569/M65Connect

 Download Builds